On This Page

 2. Unit Testing Developer Tests the changes locally to ensure they work as expected Local

-3. Push to Staging Developer Pushes code to the staging branch for QA testing Staging
+3. Merge to Staging Developer / Technical Lead Merges code to the staging branch for QA testing Staging

 4. QA Testing QA Tests the feature/fix on staging environment, validates acceptance criteria Staging

-5. Create PR Developer Once QA passes, creates a Pull Request to merge into main branch -
+5. Create PR Developer Once QA passes on staging, creates a Pull Request to merge into main branch -

-6. Code Review Tech Lead Reviews the PR for code quality, security, and best practices -
+6. Code Review Technical Architect Reviews the PR for code quality, architecture alignment, security, and best practices -

-7. Merge to Main Tech Lead Approves and merges the PR into the main branch -
+7. Merge to Main Technical Architect Approves and merges the PR into the main branch -

-8. Deploy to Production Auto/Tech Lead Main branch is deployed to production servers Production
+8. Deploy to Production Auto/Technical Architect Main branch is deployed to production servers Production

-Key Rule: No code reaches production without passing QA on staging and receiving Tech Lead approval via PR review.
+Key Rule: No code reaches production without passing QA on staging and receiving Technical Architect approval via PR review.
+Developer or Technical Lead merges to staging, Developer creates PR, Technical Architect reviews, approves, and merges to main.

 PR Requirements: All PRs must include a clear description of changes, link to the related ticket, and confirmation that QA testing has passed.